@Configuration public class MetricRepositoryAutoConfiguration extends Object

 CounterServiceinstances, and also back end repositories to catch the data pumped into them.

-repository to buffer metric updates locally.
-The values can be exported (e.g. on a
+GaugeBuffers (Java 8).
+The values can be exported (e.g. on a periodic basis)

-If Spring Messaging is on the classpath a
+If Spring Messaging is on the classpath and a

-In addition if Codahale's metrics library is on the classpath a
+In addition if Dropwizard's metrics library is on the classpath a

-will be created and wired up to the counter and gauge services in addition to the basic
+MetricRegistry will be created and the default counter and gauge services will

 By default all metric updates go to all